-The problem of assortment optimization has been extensively studied in the operations management community; we refer readers to \cite{gallego2019assortment} for a recent review of the literature.
-The literature on assortment optimization has focused on developing approaches for finding the optimal assortment under many different rational choice models, such as the MNL model \citep{talluri2004revenue,sumida2020revenue}, the latent class MNL model \citep{bront2009column,mendez2014branch,sen2018conic}, the nested logit model \citep{davis2014assortment,alfandari2021exact} the Markov chain choice model \citep{feldman2017revenue,desir2020constrained} and the ranking-based model \citep{aouad2015assortment,aouad2018approximability,feldman2019assortment}.
+Assortment optimization has been extensively studied in the operations management community; we refer readers to \cite{gallego2019assortment} for a recent review of the literature.
+The literature on assortment optimization has focused on developing approaches for finding the optimal assortment under many different rational choice models, such as the MNL model \citep{talluri2004revenue,sumida2020revenue}, the latent class MNL model \citep{bront2009column,mendez2014branch}, the Markov chain choice model \citep{feldman2017revenue,desir2020constrained} and the ranking-based model \citep{aouad2015assortment,aouad2018approximability,feldman2019assortment}.

 In addition to the assortment optimization literature, our paper is also related to the literature on product line design found in the marketing community.
 While assortment optimization is more often focused on the tactical decision of selecting which existing products to offer, where the products are ones that have been sold in the past and the choice model comes from transaction data involving those products, the product line design problem involves selecting which new products to offer, where the products are candidate products (i.e., they have not been offered before) and the choice model comes from conjoint survey data, where customers are asked to rate or choose between hypothetical products.
-Research in this area has considered different approaches to solve the problem under the ranking-based/first-choice model \citep{mcbride1988integer,belloni2008optimizing,bertsimas2019exact} and the multinomial logit model \citep{chen2000mathematical,schon2010optimal}; for more details, we refer the reader to the literature review of \cite{bertsimas2019exact}.
+Research in this area has considered different approaches to solve the problem under the ranking-based/first-choice model \citep{mcbride1988integer,belloni2008optimizing,bertsimas2019exact} and the MNL model \citep{chen2000mathematical,schon2010optimal}.